DevsparZeroGitHubUser/hello-world/READMEiOs.md

 ## <a name="ImplementationFaceMatch"></a> Implementation Face Match feature
 ### <a name="XFaceRecordViewController"></a> Implementation of Custom Face Match Activity
-Before proceed calling the `DeployFaceMatch` function, the app must have an Extended `XFaceMatchViewController` class, in which the extended class will be used to process Liveness video.
+Before proceeding to call the `DeployFaceMatch` function, the app must have an Extended `XFaceMatchViewController` class, in which the extended class will be used to process Liveness video.
 The minimum implementation of the Extended `XFaceMatchViewController` class is shown below.
 ```swift
 /** Sample Swift Class of Extended XFaceMatchViewController */
 class FaceMatchViewController: XFaceMatchViewController {